 If you know someone is on vacation or cannot be reached, then try not to mention them.
 I generally recommend using @-mentions that ping other people sparingly.
 Mentions are a powerful tool, but their usefulness can quickly be put to the test.
-If they are used incorrectly or in an overinflated way, recipients can quickly get annoyed and start using alternative strategies.
+If they’re used incorrectly or in an overinflated way, recipients can quickly get annoyed and start using alternative strategies.

 Constant Interruptions Prevent Concentrated Work

-When it comes to messengers, however, there is another advantage: instead of giving a detailed (and equally time-consuming) explanation, you can simply reply with a link in the chat.
+When it comes to messengers, however, there’s another advantage: instead of giving a detailed (and equally time-consuming) explanation, you can simply reply with a link in the chat.
 Or I just give a brief pointer: “available on the intranet.”
 Coupled with the matching search term, this quickly leads to the correct answer.

 Whatever the case: group chats are disruptive at work.
 You keep getting interrupted.
 Some people don’t have any problem with that.
 Others loathe it.
 In any case, disruptions of this kind are usually not very helpful.
 The best tip I can give you is very simple: simply mute your apps and smartphone and use your time consciously to focus on your work.
 Several of my colleagues use similar strategies in the office.
 Some use headphones, others put up a sign with a clear message saying “Do not disturb.”

-For managers who are not good at doing “patience,” it is a good practice not to be guided by impulse and interrupt colleagues, but instead, to promote and respect these moments of flow.
+For managers who are not good at doing “patience,” it’s a good practice not to be guided by impulse and interrupt colleagues, but instead, to promote and respect these moments of flow.
 Most chats can be put aside for a couple of hours.
 Just because things can be done quicker doesn’t mean things always have to be done quickly.

 I’m not sure if things would be less complicated if we didn’t have chat software.
 I think that complexity is a fundamental characteristic of the VUCA time in which we live.
 VUCA stands for “volatile,” “uncertain,” “complex,” and “ambiguous.”
 It describes a time in which digitalization is becoming more and more prevalent, work structures are changing, hierarchies are dissolving, and previous wisdoms are being questioned.

-However, there are tools like Rambox (open source) and Franz or Station (freemium) that place all of the messengers in a single container.
+There are, however, tools like Rambox (open source) and Franz or Station (freemium) that place all of the messengers in a single container.
 Although this is not a unified inbox, it does at least represent a central container on your desktop where you can bundle all of your chat communications.
 I don’t use tools like this myself, but I do have some colleagues who find them useful.

 Getting a Grip on Chats and the General Frenzy

-- You can simply ignore chats in general, disable all notifications and define fixed times of the day when you read them and respond in a focused manner.
+- You can simply ignore chats in general, disable all notifications, and define fixed times of the day when you read them and respond in a focused manner.
 This is probably a good strategy.
 However, I myself am far too curious to stick to that.

 - You can get used to answering quickly and briefly.
 A good measure of self-confidence and a pragmatic approach helps here.
-Replies like, “I don't know,” “That worries me,” “I'll have to think about that,” “I would prefer to discuss that in peace first,” “Can you create a message/task for me on the intranet as a reminder?” or “What would you suggest yourself?” often help me out when I need to respond quickly without having to work for ages on something or think about it hard.
+Replies like, “I don't know,” “That worries me,” “I'll have to think about that,” “I’d like to make time to discuss that further” “Can you create a message/task for me on the intranet as a reminder?” or “What would you suggest yourself?” often help me out when I need to respond quickly without having to work for ages on something or think about it hard.

 - Frequently, I copy the message over to my Google Keep notes as a reminder and then come back to it later.
-(By the way, solutions like Telegram allow you to flag chats as “unread” if you think they will take more time to deal with than you currently have available.
+(By the way, solutions like Telegram allow you to flag chats as “unread” if you think they’ll take more time to deal with than you currently have available.
 Google still has some catching up to do here.
 But at least they now offer you the option to forward posts to your mailbox.)

-We’ve already agreed on the fact that good mobile solutions are needed in an organization for chats, right?
+So, we’ve already agreed on the fact that good mobile solutions are needed in an organization for chats, right?
 And I’m pretty sure a mobile alternative would also be a great enhancement for an intranet as well.

-However, this would involve asking a couple of questions that go far beyond pure functionality.
+A mobile alternative, though, would involve asking some questions that go far beyond pure functionality.
 Two of these questions are: what devices are we actually going to use?
 And what about aspects like security and compliance?
-This is the point, at the latest, where you enter the domain of corporate policy.
-Would you care for a refill?
+This is the point at which we enter the domain of corporate policy.

 Link to this page: https://seibert.biz/intranetbookmessenger